syntasso/kratix-docs/docs/main/08-troubleshooting.md

      ```

      Inspect the works `.spec.targetDestinationName` its scheduled to the
-     correct destination
+     correct Destination

      ```
      kubectl get workplacement <workplacement-name> -o yaml | grep targetDestinationName
      ```

-1. Did Kratix write the document to the destination?
+1. Did Kratix write the document to the Destination?
-   - Check the destination statestore and see if it contains the desired files.
+   - Check the Destination statestore and see if it contains the desired files.
      By default the files for a workplacement will be in the directory structure
      of: